glenn113/Assignment-2/README.md

 <b><i>Ideal Jobs</i></b>
 <p>Jesse - Aerospace engineer (military)</p>

+<i>Matthew (Java Developer)</i>

+The job that is looking to be filled is that of a programmer/developer that will be able to use HTML, CSS and Java.
+Basically, they are seeking an applicant who will be able to analyse and design software for certain systems.

+What makes this appealing for me is that they are seeking a person experiences in HTML, CSS and Java, all of which I will be studying throughout my course.
+This means that for me, the job isn't unrealistic for a second or third job (seeing as they are looking for a Senior developer, a graduate probably wouldn't be suitable).

+The skills that are needed for this job are that I would need to be experienced in Java EE, Javascript, HTML and CSS.
+I would also need to know certain web services and web UI technologies.
+The true experience I would need to have is my ability to form solutions in short time spans.
+As well as this, source control and version control systems and object-oriented programming is being sought after.
+To be honest, I am not sure what some of what they are asking means, but it does not throw me off the path to seek the knowledge to obtain this job.

 <p>IT Director - Lin</p>
 There are so many different things I could touch on in the IT world.
 In the future, I would be looking for a Business Analyst role or Security Consultant.